MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 Loads are generally in the global coordinate system with respect to the created grillage model.
-However, a user-defined local coordinate system may also be used to assist in then creating `Compound load`_ later on.
+However, a user-defined local coordinate system is required when defining `Compound load`_ later on.

 Nodal loads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^